BLOG: 10 Foods That Lower Blood Pressure

 Caffeine addicts, rejoice!
 Often labeled as a troublemaker, caffeine finds its redemption in tea.
 While a single cup won’t do much, long-term intake can noticeably reduce your blood pressure and your risk of stroke and coronary artery disease.
 Green tea is best, but you’ll also get these benefits from black tea.

 Yes, there is a catch.
-Like all good things, chocolate is better in moderation, or at least better for you.
+Like all good things, chocolate is better in moderation, or at least it is better for you.
 That being said, a bite of dark chocolate (at least 60% cacao) contains antioxidants that have been shown to help lower blood pressure.
 Just don’t be tempted to eat the whole bar!

 YOU MIGHT ALSO LIKE